PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     1. TOS-FW-CERT.
     1. BL32 (OP-TEE).
     1. BL33 (u-boot).
-    1. u-boot device tree containing the FIT verification public key.
+    1. U-Boot device tree containing the FIT verification public key.
-1. **FIT Image**. `u-boot-mkimage` is used to create the FIT image which contains:
+1. **FIT Image:** `u-boot-mkimage` is used to create the FIT image, which contains:<!--used by what or who?-->
     1. Linux kernel.
     1. Linux kernel device tree.
     1. `boot.scr`.
 This is a compiled version of the U-Boot boot script.
     1. The initramfs image.
     1. [The Verity public key.][android-verified-boot]
     1. A configuration block.
-1. **Rootfs Partition**.
-This image contains the root filesystem.
+1. **Rootfs Partition:** This image contains the root filesystem.
-1. **Rootfs_hash Partition**.
-This image contains the Verity hash tree.
+1. **Rootfs_hash Partition:** This image contains the Verity hash tree.

 For more information please refer to the [Trusted Board Boot Requirements CLIENT document](#ref-tbbr-client).